Aretha (video game series)

-Aretha (アレサ) is a role-playing video game developed by Japan Art Media (JAM) and published by Yanoman Corporation to an exclusively Japanese market.
+is a series of role-playing video games developed by Japan Art Media (JAM) and published by Yanoman Corporation to an exclusively Japanese market.
 It was originally released for the Game Boy in 1990.
 A sequel to the original trilogy named Aretha the Super Famicom was later released for the Super Famicom in 1993.
 Aretha was the first title in the game series of the same name.
+A collection of the Super Famicom trilogy is planned for release on July 30, 2026, for modern consoles exclusively for Japan.

 Gameplay

 In the SNES version, an all-directional random encounter turn-based battle screen is used that allows enemies to attack from the rear, the side, and the front.

 Plot

 Aretha tells the story of Ariel, the granddaughter of a wise old grandmother who has been turned a ten-year-old, who has been given a simple task: to go through the forest to Nineveh, the nearby town, and meet a certain person while visiting the place.
 Eventually, Ariel uses this quest to hone her magic skills to fight the ultimate battle against evil.